-A gold udaipuri type hilt is made of gold and decorated with minakari work.
-The grip, pommel, quillons and langets are enameled in polychrome with floral and animal motifs on a white ground with a very faint greenish tint.
-The conical pommel spike is decorated with white, green and dark blue enamels in a zigzag design called lehria.
+An udaipuri type gold hilt is decorated with minakari / meenakari work.
+The grip, pommel, quillons and langets are enameled in polychrome with vegetal and animal motifs on a white ground with a faint greenish tint.
+The conical pommel spike is decorated with white, green and dark blue enamels in a zigzag design or "lehria".